guardian/price-migration-engine/docs/cohort-setup.md

 ## Running a test cohort

-See [subscription-numbers.csv](./lambda/src/test/resources/cohort-files/subscription-numbers.csv) for a small exmaple.
+See [subscription-numbers.csv](./lambda/src/test/resources/cohort-files/subscription-numbers.csv) for a small example.

 **Note on membership-workflow**